-Adrienne L. Childs is an independent scholar, art historian and curator.
+Adrienne L. Childs is an independent scholar, art historian, and curator.
 She is an adjunct curator at the Phillips Collection in Washington, D.C. and is an associate of the W. E. B. Du Bois Institute at the Hutchins Center for African and African American Research at Harvard University.
 Childs specializes in European and American art with a special interest in race and representation.
 Among the many exhibitions she curated are Riffs and Relations: African American Artists and the European Modernist Tradition (2020, The Phillips Collection) and The Black Figure in the European Imaginary (2017, The Cornell Fine Arts Museum).
-She contributed to The Image of the Black in Western Artseries and has published widely on African American, European, and decorative arts.
+She contributed to The Image of the Black in Western Art series and has published widely on African American, European, and decorative arts.
 Childs is the 2022 recipient of the Driskell Prize for African American art awarded by the High Museum.

 Scott Manning Stevens is a citizen of the Akwesasne Mohawk nation and holds the position of associate professor and director of the Native American and Indigenous Studies Program at Syracuse University.
 He earned his PhD in English from Harvard University and is also a tenured member of the English faculty at Syracuse.
 His research and publications focus on Indigenous literary, material, and visual culture, as well as museum studies, and has appeared in journals such as the American Indian Culture and Research Journal, Northwest Review, Prose Studies, Arts, and Early American Literature.
 He is a co-editor and contributor to the collection, Why You Can’t Teach United States History without American Indians.
 His most recent contributions include an essay titled “From ‘Iroquois Cruelty’ to the Mohawk Warrior Society: Stereotyping and the Strategic Uses of a Reputation for Violence,” in Violence and Indigenous Communities: Confronting the Past and Engaging the Present (Northwestern University Press, 2021).
 He recently completed a Fulbright at the University of Debrecen in Hungary from January to June of 2021, undertaking research on ethnographic museums.
 Between September 2021 and June 2022, he was a fellow at Harvard’s Radcliffe Institute for Advanced Study in 2021–22.